 Add eggs, one at a time, beating well between additions.
 Add vanilla.
 Reduce mixer speed to low and add dry ingredients.
 Beat until combined, scraping bottom and sides of bowl with a rubber spatula as needed.
 Dough will be crumbly.
 Cover bowl with plastic wrap and refrigerate for 1 hour.

 Adjust oven racks to upper- and lower-middle positions and preheat oven to 350°F (175°C).
 Line 2 baking sheets with parchment paper.
 Pour confectioners' sugar into a shallow bowl.
 Scoop dough into 1-tablespoon balls and roll in confectioners' sugar to coat.
 Make sure dough balls are heavily coated.
 Transfer dough balls to the prepared baking sheets, leaving at least 2 inches of space between each ball.
 You should be able to fit about 18 balls on each sheet.

 Bake cookies until cracked on top but still slightly soft in the middle, 13 to 15 minutes, rotating baking sheets top to bottom and front to back halfway through baking.
 Let cool on baking sheets for 5 minutes, then transfer cookies to a wire rack to cool completely.
 Be careful when handling to avoid ruining the sugar coating.

-Baking sheets, electric beater or stand mixer fitted with a paddle attachment, 1-tablespoon cookie scoop (optional), wire rack
+Baking sheets, hand mixer or stand mixer fitted with a paddle attachment, 1-tablespoon cookie scoop (optional), wire rack